mikailakar/LoadBalancer/README.md

 # Load Balancer

-The Load Balancer is a microservice application built with Spring Boot.
+Load Balancer is a microservice application built with Spring Boot.
 It provides an endpoint to check the status of the service and is deployed in a Kubernetes cluster.
 This service interacts with other microservices and is designed to be simple and efficient.

 ## Features